 Master of Education

-Elementary & Secondary School Counseling
+Secondary School Counseling

 The MEd program is designed for the adult learner who is employed full-time or in full-time ministry.
 Courses are offered with multiple scheduling options available.

-The School Counseling program is designed to:
+The Secondary School Counseling concentration is designed to:

 - Provide training in the essential areas of vocational guidance, social and developmental issues, curriculum management, and crisis intervention.

-- Orient the student to the school counselor's role and to school counseling systems through the American School Counselor Association National Model.
+- Orient the student to the secondary school counselor's role and to school counseling systems through the American School Counselor Association National Model.

 - Create within the student the ability to conduct critical thinking skills to evaluate theory and practice from a biblical perspective.